IMERSS/biodiversity-change-protocol/content/en/docs/overview/extinction_criteria/index.md

 appropriate times (diurnal, seasonal, annual), throughout its historic range have failed to record an individual.”

 However, it remains a major challenge to determine the evidentiary thresholds implied by these criteria (‘exhaustive’, ‘expected’, ‘appropriate’), not only to clarify the formal requirements for claims regarding extirpation but also to inform effective search methods and to assess the feasibility of meeting these requirements.

+Our goal is to transform the abstract problem of assessing extinction into a structured, measurable, and actionable process.
+With that goal in mind, the following documentation seeks to clarify the steps and assumptions embedded within IUCN extinction criteria—assumptions that often present challenges for communities seeking to apply them in practice.